-Below are some examples of available risk analysis tools.
-The site-specific strategy employed should be developed in collaboration with stakeholders and your HVAC professional.
+The following list provides some examples of available risk analysis tools.
+The site-specific strategy employed should be developed in collaboration with stakeholders and the HVAC professional.
 Note that inclusion of these calculators is to provide examples of risk assessment tools and is not an endorsement of the tool itself.

-- 2020 COVID-19 Aerosol Transmission Estimator - Harvard-CU Boulder Portable Air Cleaner Calculator for Schools, v1.3 - SETTY-5.2, Small Space Airborne Transmission Infection Rate Estimator where
+- 2020 COVID-19 Aerosol Transmission Estimator - Harvard-CU Boulder Portable Air Cleaner Calculator for Schools, v1.3 - SETTY-5.2, Small Space Airborne Transmission Infection Rate Estimator